RYTLE-Mobility-GmbH/rytle-coding-challenge-2022/Coding_Challenge_2022.md

 ## Fullstack Development

 Imagine a small and a large cube.
 A small cube can be placed inside a large cube.
 Four small cubes fit in a large cube.
 Each cube has __an unique ID (string)__, an __optional owner ID (string or null)__ as well as __a type (large or small)__.
-Please implement the following tasks in TypeScript without using additional packages (apart from Jest and TypeScript).
+Please implement the following tasks in TypeScript without using additional packages (apart from Jest and TypeScript, see `./source/package.json`).

 Think of the tasks as an API for other developers.
 Storage of the cubes and presentation are outside of the scope of the challenge.